Clan Sinclair: 18th century and Jacobite risings

 On 4 June 1745, Sir James Sinclair of Rosslyn, a lieutenant general with the Royal Scots regiment, was appointed the commander of the British Forces in Flanders.
 On 16 April 1746, at the Battle of Culloden, he commanded the Royal Scots regiment on the British-Hanoverian Government side.
 The Jacobite rebel, John Mackenzie, Lord MacLeod, tried raising the Sinclairs in arms but had little success: only about thirty men under Sinclair of Scotscalder arrived at the place of muster, and Sinclair of Scotscalder's estates were later forfeited.
 However, the Clan Sinclair was strongly Jacobite, but after hearing the news of the Jacobite failure at the Battle of Culloden, this apparently made them "sneak home again".
 It was also reported that had Lord Sutherland and Lord Reay not been in their way then the Sinclairs would have been among the first of the rebels, with about 500 Caithness Sinclairs who were ready to join the Jacobites, although the Earl of Caithness, their chief, supported the British Government.
 When Duncan Forbes, Lord Culloden was forming the 18 Independent Highland Companies to oppose the Jacobite rising of 1745 the Sinclairs were not offered a company.
 In 1750, Sir William Sinclair of Dunbeath founded the Baptist church at Keiss.

-At the Battle of Culloden in 1746, Sir James Sinclair of Rosslyn commanded the Royal Scots regiment on the British-Hanoverian government side.
-The Clan Sinclair was not directly involved in the battle, but some members of the clan did fight on the Jacobite side, and a Sinclair flag was found on the field afterwards.

-Most of the flags of the Prince Charles' army that were captured at Culloden were burnt by the public hangman in Edinburgh.
+A Clan Sinclair flag is reported to have been found at Culloden battlefield after the event, however most of the flags of the Prince Charles' army that were captured at Culloden were burnt by the public hangman in Edinburgh.
 A list was made of those flags, but only contains brief descriptions.